dlmarrero/pwndbg-extensions/README.md

-# ownbdg-extensions
+# pwnbdg-extensions
-Cool extensions for pwndbg
+Useful extensions for pwndbg

 ## Installation
 Modify ~/.gdbinit and source each script you want to use, for example: